isbel8ai/product-store-api/README.md

 ## Requirements
 - Management of products
 - Management of shops
-- Product existence on main warehouse, for all and for specific product
+- Product existence on the main warehouse, for all and for specific product
-- Product existence on a shop, for all and for specific product
+- Product existence in a shop, for all and for specific product
-- History of products receipt on the main warehouse in a lapse of time, filtering by product
+- History of products' receipt on the main warehouse in a lapse of time, filtering by product
 - History of products delivered to shops in a lapse of time, filtering by product and shop
-- History of sales on shops in a lapse of time, filtering by product and shop
+- History of sales in shops in a lapse of time, filtering by product and shop
 - Get balance in a lapse of time, filtering by product and shop

 ## API Definition